Posted: Mar 3, 2014 12:22 AM

-DENVER (AP) The widow of Colorado's slain prisons director could speak publicly for the first time about her husband's death during a sentencing hearing scheduled for a woman who gave his presumed killer the murder weapon.
+DENVER (AP) The widow of Colorado's slain prisons director could speak publicly for the first time about her husband's death during a sentencing hearing for the woman who gave his presumed killer the murder weapon.

 On Monday, a federal court judge is set to sentence 23-year-old Stevie Vigil.